FARM1140 – Pharmacology, Physiology and Cell Biology 2

 Course content

-The course provides an introduction to the structure and functioning of some of the body?s organ systems (gastrointestinal, heart and circulation, lungs, kidneys).
-Anatomy and physiology are the basis for understanding pathophysiology and the mechanisms of action of the drugs within the aforementioned organ systems.
-Key principles for interaction between drugs and target molecules (eg receptors, enzymes), intracellular mediators and signaling pathways are discussed.
+The course "Pharmacology, physiology and cell biology 2" provides an introduction to the structure and function of some of the body?s organ systems (gastrointestinal, heart and circulation, lungs and kidneys).
+Anatomy and physiology are basis for understanding pathophysiology and mechanisms of action of drugs within the aforementioned organ systems.
+Key principles for interaction between drugs and target molecules (eg receptors, enzymes), intracellular mediators and signaling pathways are addressed.

 Learning outcome

-• you have broad knowledge of and understand the molecular mechanisms of drug actions related to the aforementioned organ systems, including target molecules and signal pathways.
+• account for the molecular mechanisms of action for drugs linked to the mentioned organ systems, including target molecules and signaling pathways.

-• you can communicate and provide information on the molecular and cellular mechanisms of action of drugs in an comprehensible manner.
+• convey information about drug use, and drugs' molecular and cellular mechanisms of action in an understandable way.

 Admission to the course